Spain to approve mortgage support for more than 1 mln households | Business

 Spain to approve mortgage support for more than 1 mln households

-The income threshold has been set at 25,200 euros ($25,815).
-Vulnerable households will be able to restructure mortgages at a lower interest rate during a five-year grace period, already set in the original 2012 industry-wide code of good practice, which is voluntary but becomes mandatory once lenders adhere to it.

-The Spanish government will approve on Tuesday mortgage relief measures such as extending loan repayments for up to seven years for more than one million vulnerable households and middle-class families, the economy ministry said on Monday.
-The ministry said the new measures, which would be given the go-ahead at the government's cabinet meeting, would be adopted pending final negotiations with Spanish banking associations.
+The Spanish government and banks have agreed in principle on mortgage relief measures such as extending loan repayments for more than one million vulnerable households and on help for middle-class families, the economy ministry said on Monday.
+The new measures are expected to be approved at a cabinet meeting on Tuesday pending final negotiations with banking associations, the ministry said.

+The Economy Ministry did not provide details on the potential cost to lenders and the degree to which banks may have to set aside more provisions in the future remains unclear.
+Yet non-performing loans at Spanish lenders as of August stood at nearly record lows of 3.86%, far below the all time-high of 13.6% of December of 2013.

+In Spain, around three-quarters of the population are homeowners, with most opting for floating-rate mortgages which are exposed to interest rate rises.
+The planned measures are part of a wider package of support to help ease cost of living pressures which includes a rebate on fuel costs and windfall tax proposals .
+Other countries, such as Hungary, Portugal, Poland and Greece, have approved different forms of mortgage support.

 The mortgage relief is expected to come into effect next year. ($1 = 0.9762 euros)